Minnesota State Fair: State Fair Carousel

 In 1913 Austin McFadden, a Michigan entrepreneur approached the Fair about building the first roller coaster on the Fair grounds and was turned down.
-The next year he was back and offered to throw in a Merry-go-round to get the Fair Board's approval.
+The next year he was back and offered to throw in a merry-go-round to get the Fair Board's approval.
 They did.
-For the price of $8,500 McFadden got 30 tons of wood and steel decorated with 68 hand carved horses, 2 chariots and an organ from the Philadelphia Toboggan Company.
+For the price of $8,500 McFadden got 30 tons of wood and steel decorated with 68 hand carved horses, two chariots and an organ from the Philadelphia Toboggan Company.
 The Carousel became a State Fair institution that all of Minnesota thought belonged to the fair grounds.
 It had no sign on it indicating its ownership was not public while being installed on public land.
 Without any disclosure in 1988 the Fair's board refused to extend the Carousel's lease.
 The public learned the owners had dismantled the Carousel and sent it to auction in New York.
 The price wanted was $1.1 million.
 The idea that the State Fair Carousel would be lost to Minnesota prompted a public effort to save it.
 While not at the Fair grounds, today it remains intact at Como Park close by.
 It is now named for the largest contributor to its remaining in Minnesota, Gerard Cafesjian.

 Entertainment

 Music

-Every year there are many musical venues.
-The Grandstand, with a capacity of up to 17,000, has featured Alabama, Christina Aguilera, the Backstreet Boys, Bob Dylan, Boston, Diana Ross, Sheryl Crow, Foreigner, Aretha Franklin, Def Leppard, Journey, KISS, Lynyrd Skynyrd, Demi Lovato, Tim McGraw, The Beach Boys, The Temptations, Mötley Crüe, REO Speedwagon, Rush, Santana, Blake Shelton, Styx, James Taylor, Carrie Underwood, "Weird Al" Yankovic, John Mellencamp, and Usher, featuring Lil Jon.

-There are also many free entertainment venues with local bands and a selection of national acts.
-Entertainment stages include the Leinie Lodge Bandshell, the Schell's Stage at Schilling Amphitheater, and the International Bazaar Stage.
-In 2010, Boyz II Men performed two nights at one of the free venues.
+Musical venues include The Grandstand, with a capacity of up to 17,000, and free entertainment venues.

 Permanent rides

 There are several rides that are permanent fixtures at the fair, including the Giant Slide, on which fairgoers ride down a large fiberglass slide on burlap sacks.
 The Skyride is an aerial lift ride that carries fairgoers across the grounds in a gondola.
 The Space Tower is a gyro tower that rotates as it lifts people over 300 feet (90 m) in the air, giving views of the Minneapolis/St. Paul area.
 There is also a haunted house which has been around since 1977 and is located on Judson Ave.
 The fair's oldest existing ride, Ye Old Mill (opened in 1915), is located near the food building.
-It is a "tunnel of love"-style ride for all ages.
+It is a "tunnel of love"–style ride for all ages.